inaka/elvis_core/doc_rules/elvis_style/consistent_generic_type.md

 ## Rationale

-By defining a particular "term" type you increase consistency across your code base.
+By defining a particular "term" type you increase consistency across your codebase.

 ## Options